Cicada481/calculator/README.md

-# calculator
+# Calculator

 Simple calculator built with HTML, CSS, and JavaScript

+Features include buttons representing the digits, four main operations, all clear (A/C), negation, and decimal points.

+# Keyboard Support

-The calculator has keyboard support for the numbers, four main operations, and equals sign (=).
+The calculator has keyboard support for the numbers, four main operations, backspace, and equals sign (=).

+Backspace can delete digits one at a time.

+The calculator can also be cleared typing backspace directly after any equals sign.